talex-touch/talex-touch/apps/docs/docs/documents/index.md

 ## Comprehensive Documentation

-`Polyglot Toolbox` provides extensive documentation and practical examples to help you get started and master each tool and feature.
+`Tuff` provides extensive documentation and practical examples to help you get started and master each tool and feature.
 Our documentation includes:

 - **Getting Started Guides**: Step-by-step instructions to quickly set up and begin using the toolbox
 - **Detailed Tool Documentation**: In-depth explanations of each built-in tool and how to use them effectively